vdclab/vdclab-wiki/GeneBee-Motifs.md

 ## Ease of use
-- Enter your unlagnined sequences.
+- Enter your unaligned sequences.
 - Choose your option and get your results.
 - Result include alignment nmap and motifs.